This year Fall Fun Rally has been designated the BSA Centennial Year National Venturing Event.

-Recruiting New Crew Members Recruiting new Crew members presents some challenges.
+Recruiting new Crew members presents some challenges.
 How can we reach youth and get them to try Venturing?

 The goal of this game is for two Scouts to work together to make a simple lunch.
 The challenge is that they each have one hand tied behind their back.

-Camping With a Coed Venture Crew Camping with a coed Scouting unit presents its own set of concerns and challenges.
+Camping with a coed Scouting unit presents its own set of concerns and challenges.
 It is important to have a clearly defined Code of Conduct beforehand.

 This is an initiative game.
 Its purpose is to get a group to work together to solve a problem.
 This should build teamwork and cooperation in the group.

-Won't You Smile Game Won't You Smile is a team-building or icebreaker game suitable for Venturers or Boy Scouts.
+Won’t You Smile is a team-building or icebreaker game suitable for Venturers or Boy Scouts.